Seven Questions to Consider

 Am I more about aesthetics or efficiency?

 If you are still thinking about buying a home with a fireplace, what kind of fireplace will you choose?
-When visualizing a dream fireplace, most people imagine the traditional wood-burning type, complete with hot coals, dancing flames and sparks flying, just like our forefathers enjoyed.
+When visualizing a dream fireplace, most people imagine the traditional wood-burning type, complete with hot coals, dancing flames, and sparks flying, just like our forefathers enjoyed.
 Delightful as a wood-burning fireplace is, this is not the most efficient heat source.
 Much of the warmth is sucked right out the chimney—plus it pulls warmth out of your other rooms.
 And the heat loss continues even after the fire is out, whether you remember to close the damper or leave it open, the damper isn’t effective at preventing a loss of warm air.

 Flipping a switch and having a gas fire isn’t nearly as romantic as burning wood.
 But it sure is easier and more energy-efficient.
 Gas inserts can work in most fireplaces and are capable of heating up to 3,000 square feet of your house.
 This is a suitable option for people with natural gas lines running to their houses.
-Otherwise, you have to use propane or electric, which can lead to added charges and increased utility bills.
+Otherwise, you have to use propane or electricity, which can lead to added charges and increased utility bills.

 Do I have central heat?